Southern Park Mall: Redevelopment

 In October 2024, it was announced that Kohan Retail Investment Group was in talks with Washington Prime Group to purchase Southern Park.
 The transaction was completed on December 23, 2024, for $24.1 million.
-On December 24, 2024, Sunglass Hut closed their in-line location after over 40 years of sales inside the mall.
-Two days later, mall employees called the day after Christmas, "the saddest day in retail."

-In January 2025, it was announced that Touchdown Gifts would be closing their location in the mall after nearly 25 years of occupancy.
-They stated they would be moving their store to a different Ohio mall.
-Also in January, Sarku Japan closed their doors without any prior announcement.

-Since the purchase of the Southern Park Mall by the Kohan Group, local officials have heard very little from Kohan and property taxes have gone delinquent for the mall.
-As of May 2025, approximately $520,000 in back taxes are owed, as well as nearly $50,000 in penalties.
+Since the purchase of the Southern Park Mall by the Kohan Group, local officials have heard very little from Kohan and property tax payments were delinquent for the mall.
+As of May 2025, approximately $520,000 in back taxes were owed, as well as nearly $50,000 in penalties.
+On December 22, 2025, Kohan Group paid the balance of just over $1 million in back taxes and penalties, days after Boardman Township trustees asked the Ohio Attorney General to investigate the Kohan Group for alleged fraudulent activity.On August 11, 2026, Buffalo Wild Wings announced that they would be leaving the Southern Park Mall, in favor of a free-standing space located at the nearby Shops at Boardman Park.